-If you’re diagnosed with endometriosis earlier in life, it’s likely that, after menopause, when your period has stopped completely, your endometriosis will stop as well.
+If you’re diagnosed with endometriosis earlier in life, it’s likely that, after menopause, when your period has stopped completely, your endometriosis will most likely stop as well.

 Unfortunately, though, this isn’t the case in every instance.

-Some women—about 2 to 5%—continue to experience endometriosis after menopause.
+Some women—about 2 to 5%—continue to experience endometriosis symptoms after menopause.

 If your endometriosis was particularly severe before menopause, you’re more likely to have symptoms after menopause.